 Fifty-state surveys track a single topic across the statutes (or regulations) of all 50 states.
 They usually take the form of a state-by-state table or chart containing the citations to the laws on the given topic in each state, but generally contain little-to-no analysis.
 A 50-State Survey will not be available for all topics, but, if there is one, it can serve as a valuable starting point when conducting multi-jurisdictional research on a topic.
 Check each of the below sources to see if there is a 50-state-survey already compiled for your topic.
 (Note the date of any 50-state-surveys you find; some updating may be required.)

 Note that you can sometimes find multi-state surveys or multi-state issue-trackers online, such as on the websites of law firms or organizations that are interested in tracking specific topics across jurisdictions.
-The National Conference of State Legislatures also often has multi-state bill-tracking for specific, current topics (to begin, hover over "Research" and scan for a relevant entry in the "Topics" list).
+For example, the National Conference of State Legislatures also often has multi-state surveys for statutes or legislation (bill-tracking, etc.) on select topics.

 Finally, American Law Reports (ALRs) also track a single, narrow legal issue across all U.S. jurisdictions.
 They typically include substantive analysis and useful research tools (such as a Table of Laws and cross-references to other secondary sources and research tools).
 ALRs are available on both Westlaw and Lexis.